FadhilPM/tp/docs/UserGuide.md

     * **Not Allowed Characters:**
         * Prefix commands (n/, p/, e/, t/, proj/, by/, pay/, prog/) are NOT allowed
         * Any other special characters outside the allowed list

+Phone (`p/PHONE`)
 * `PHONE` must be exactly 8 digits long, beginning with either 3, 6, 8 or 9.
-Additionally, the new number must not already be assigned to any existing contact in the list.
+* Additionally, the new number must not already be assigned to any existing contact in the list.

+Email (`e/EMAIL`)
 * The `EMAIL` (if provided) must be in a valid email address format (i.e. name@domain.com), without spaces.
-* At least one of the optional fields must be provided.
-* Existing values will be updated to the input values.
+* Local-part of an email must NOT contain 2 or more consecutive dots (e.g. johny..test@gmail.com would be invalid)
+* Local-part of an email are ALLOWED to have multiple consecutive special characters (`+`, `-`, `_`)
+* Local-part of an email are ALLOWED to have dots (.), but the dots must not appear consecutively (e.g. Johnny.....test@example.com)
+* Email MUST contain a Top-Level Domain.

 Examples:
 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.